 It has manufacturing plants in Thiruvottiyur, Chennai, Oragadam Chennai, Sipcot Industrial plant, Chennai and Campana, Argentina.
-The tagline of Royal Enfield is "Jab Bullet Chale toh Duniya Raasta De" Which sums it all quite Beautifully as it is Definitely a motorcycle that enjoys an overpowering presence as people have have to make way for it.
+The tagline of Royal Enfield is "Jab Bullet Chale Toh Duniya Raasta De" which sums it all quite beautiful as it is definitely a motorcycle that enjoys an overpowering presence as people have had to make way for it.

 History of Royal Enfield

-The man who is responsible for the tables to turn for Royal Enfield is none other Siddartha Lal is the man who is singularly responsible for Royal Enfield.
-Mr. Lal has been credited with being able to make Royal Enfield a bike that is sold worldwide because dedication towards the company.
-It was 2004 when Lal had taken over as COO of Eicher group.
+The man who is responsible for the tables to turn for Royal Enfield is none other than Siddhartha Lal is the man who is singularly responsible for Royal Enfield.
+Mr Lal has been credited with being able to make Royal Enfield a bike that is sold worldwide because of his dedication to the company.
+It was 2004 when Lal had taken over as COO of the Eicher group.

 The group had a diverse spread of about 15 businesses including tractors, trucks, motorcycles, components, footwear and garments but none among them were a market leader.
 Lal decided to divest 13 businesses and put all money and focus behind Royal Enfield and trucks, two businesses where he believed the group had a genuine shot at leadership.

-Lal decided to put his full weight behind Royal Enfield and the trucks business.
-Immediately after taking over as CEO, Siddhartha analyzed the strengths and weakness of Royal Enfield and started to come up with a strategy to put the brand on its path to revival.
+Lal decided to put his full force behind Royal Enfield and the trucks business.
+Immediately after taking over as CEO, Siddhartha analyzed the strengths and weaknesses of Royal Enfield and started to come up with a strategy to put the brand on its path to revival.